My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 Recognizing the Presence of Anger in My Life

-After realizing the anger in me (read part 1 if you haven’t), I began to be more conscious of anger’s presence in my life.
+After realizing the anger in me (read part 1 if you haven’t), I began to be more conscious of the presence of anger in my life.

-I noticed that I would feel really ticked off whenever things didn’t go my way.
-It could be the littlest of things, such as the bus arriving late or arriving later than I would like (which would be immediately).
-It could be people standing in my way (physically or metaphorically) whenever I was trying to get from point A to point B. It could be little kids in my neighborhood screaming at the top of their lungs when I was trying to get stuff done.
+I noticed that I would feel really ticked whenever things didn’t go my way.
+It could be the littlest of things, such as the bus arriving late or later than I would like.
+It could be people standing in my way (physically or figuratively) when I was trying to get from point A to B. It could be the little kids in my neighborhood screaming at the top of their lungs when I was trying to get stuff done.

-Whenever these situations happened, I would feel very peeved and annoyed.
-First, I would try to eliminate the source of the problem, such as letting my friend know that I would be late (if I was running late), blocking out undesired noise (if the issue was noise), and so on.
+Whenever these situations happened, I would feel peeved and annoyed.
+I’d address this by first, eliminating the source of the problem.
+E.g. letting my friend know I would be late (if I was running late), blocking out the undesired noise (if the issue was noise), and so on.
 Next, I would shake off my angst by thinking about something positive or changing my train of thoughts.

 While these actions would help, it didn’t change the fact that the angsty emotions were stirred up to begin with.
-While there would be people who would be unaffected by such situations, I would be angered by them, for one reason or another.
+While there are people who would be unaffected by such situations, I would be angered by them, for one reason or another.

 Beyond day-to-day trivialities, I would be aggravated by people who behaved out of my expectations as well.
 For example, when my neighbors beat the sh*t out of their kids (to me this represented an inability to care for kids, which would stir me), causing their kids to yell and cry (which would frustrate me further).
 Or, when I worked with people who delivered subpar work.
-Or, when people tried to get something out of me in a shady manner, which I greatly abhorred since it violated my value of authenticity.
+Or, when someone tried to get something out of me under the guise of friendship, which I abhorred since it violated my value of authenticity.

 Damaging Effects of Anger: An Incident with a Friend